 - Preheat oven to 425°.

-- Pour arrowroot out onto a plate, then roll chicken into it so that chicken is coated, placing chicken directly onto a foil-lined baking sheet.
+- Pour arrowroot, salt and pepper into a ziploc bag, then add the chicken and shake so that chicken is coated.
+Place chicken directly onto a foil-lined baking sheet.

 - Bake chicken for approximately 30 minutes, flipping half way through, until chicken is cooked all the way.